platformatic/platformatic/docs/reference/configuration.md

   }
   ```
 - **`openapi`** (`boolean` or `object`, default: `true`) — Enables OpenAPI REST support.
   - If value is an object, all [OpenAPI v3](https://swagger.io/specification/) allowed properties can be passed.
+Also a `prefix` property can be passed to set the OpenAPI prefix.
   - Platformatic DB uses [`@fastify/swagger`](https://github.com/fastify/fastify-swagger) under the hood to manage this configuration.

   _Examples_